hodcroftlab/covariants/content/PerCountryCasesIntro.md

 To try to reduce misinterpretation, countries are only displayed if they sequenced at least 3% of cases in at least 50% of the 2-week periods tracked by CoVariants.

-Note that case data will often seem to go _down_ nearer to the present, because the number of cases reported is incomplete. **Always interpret the 'end' of these plots with care!**
+As always, **interpret the 'end' of these plots with care!** Sequencing data is often still incoming, and even case data can be delayed.

 As with all of the variant plots: